 |Coleman Montana||6||16 x 7 feet||Yes||4.0 / 5.0|

-How to Choose the Best Family Camping Tent
+How to Choose a Large Tent For Family Camping

 - Tent Materials